-8 Derog ation from the University Regulations 1.
-Compensation is not permitted for any modules for the professional award of MSc 2.
-Counselling (Children and Young People) Condonement for failed modules is not allowed for the professional award of MSc 3.
-Counselling (Children and Young People) For the MSc Counselling (Children and Young People) professional award, all items of assessment in modules with more than one item of assessment must be passed with a minimum of 50% in order to pass the module 4.
-There is no resit opportunity for Introduction to Counselling or Initial Counselling Practice.
-A fail in these modules necessitate a retake at the next available opportunity.
-5. In order to progress to semester 2 and to begin professional practice with clients in semester 2, it is necessary to achieve a pass in the Introduction to Counselling and Initial Counselling Practice modules.
+8 Derogation f rom the University Regulations ensation is not permitted for any modules for the professional award of MSc selling (Children and Young People) onement for failed modules is not allowed for the professional award of MSc selling (Children and Young People) asses e MSc Counselling (Children and Young People) professional award, all items of sment in modules with more than one item of assessment must be passed with a um of 50% in order to pass the module is no resit opportunity for Introduction to Counselling or Initial Counselling Practice. in these modules necessitate a retake at the next available opportunity. seme er to progress on the course and to begin professional practice with clients in ster 2, it is necessary to achieve a pass in the Introduction to Counselling and Initial selling Practice modules.

 9 Delivery Patterns

-Mode e(s) of Study Location(s) of Study Duration of Study Code(s)
+Mode (s) of Study Location(s) of Study Duration of Study Code(s)

-Full Time City Centre 1 year PT1538
+Full Tir me City Centre 1 year PT1538

+Part Ti me City Centre 2 years PT1538